c4spar/cliffy-manual/prompt/types/checkbox.md

 Change the uncheck icon.

+### Confirm submit

+If `confirmSubmit` is enabled, the user needs to press enter twice to submit.
+Default is `true`.

+### Display usage info

+The `info` option enables the info bar which displays some usage information.

 ### Child options

 The `options` option allows you to group options together.
 It accepts an array